laderast/magic-of-markdown/magic-of-markdown.md

 ## RMarkdown

-[Rmarkdown](http://rmarkdown.rstudio.com) is an R-specific version of GitHub markdown (Technically it's based on sundown, but who cares.).
+[Rmarkdown](http://rmarkdown.rstudio.com) is an R-specific version of GitHub Markdown.

 It's used a lot in making analyses and reports reproducible.
 It allows for Markdown formatting mixed with R analysis code.
 For this reason, it's ideal for sharing complex analyses with other people.